-- 5. Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: - a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);
+- 3. Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete. - 4.
+Ask management to identify the entity's main operating account.
+Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5). - 5.
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: - a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);

-Results: Per review of the bank reconciliation and bank statement, we noted that the reconciliation had evidence (date) as being reconciled.
-In addition, that accounts were reconciled within 2 months of year-end.
+Results: Per review of the 5 bank reconciliations and bank statements, we noted that all 5 had evidence (date and time) as being reconciled.
+In addition, those 5 accounts were reconciled within 2 months of year-end.